Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms

 \begin{proof} Using Proposition~\ref{vert-exchange/thm}, we can assume that the component whose bi-ascending state we want to change is the last one, $L_n$.
 According to Proposition~\ref{ba-states/thm}, it is enough to prove that $\barPhi_{L'}(T) = \barPhi_{L''}(T)$ whenever the bi-ascending state $L''$ is obtained from $L'$ by a single crossing change in $L_n'$.

-Notice that $\barPhi_{L'}(T)$ is invariant under the planar isotopy moves in Figure~\ref{rotating-crossing/fig}, which rotate crossings.
-Indeed, by definition, the images under $\barPhi$ of all crossings of $T_\alpha$ are in the subcategory $\AlgD$ which, according to Theorem~\ref{decorated-moves/thm}, is a rigid monoidal category whose rigid structure is iduced by the morphisms $\ev$ and $\coev$.
+Notice that $\barPhi_{L'}(T)$ is invariant under the planar isotopy moves in Figure~\ref{rotating-crossing/fig}, which rotate crossings and hold in any braided rigid monoidal category, as a consequence of the planar isotopy moves in Table~\ref{table-rigid/fig} and of the naturality of the braiding.
+Indeed, by definition, the images under $\barPhi$ of all crossings of $T_\alpha$ are in the subcategory $\AlgD$ which, according to Theorem~\ref{decorated-moves/thm}, is a braided rigid monoidal category whose rigid structure is induced by the morphisms $\ev$ and $\coev$.
 Therefore, we can assume that the changing crossing is oriented in one of the two ways shown in the top line in Figure~\ref{proof-biasc1/fig}.

 In both cases, we cut the component $L_n$ by performing a surgery on it, as described in Lemma~\ref{alg-cutting/thm} and in Figure~\ref{cutting-lemma1/fig}, along a band $\delta$ which is located immediately above the changing crossing, as shown in Figure~\ref{proof-biasc1/fig}.
 We obtain this way the two new components $\hat L_n$ and $\hat L_{n+1}$.
 According to the second part of Proposition~\ref{ba-states/thm}, we can assume that $\hat L_n$ and $\hat L_{n+1}$ are vertically separated unknots.
-Actually, Proposition~\ref{ba-states/thm} tells us that this is true for the two component obtained by cutting $L_n$ at the changing crossing, but since there is no other crossing inside the dashed boxes in Figure~\ref{proof-biasc1/fig}, we are free to vertically isotope $\hat L_n$ and $\hat L_{n+1}$ inside those boxes in such a way that the same holds for them.
+Actually, Proposition~\ref{ba-states/thm} tells us that this is true for the two components obtained by cutting $L_n$ at the changing crossing, but since there is no other crossing inside the dashed boxes in Figure~\ref{proof-biasc1/fig}, we are free to vertically isotope $\hat L_n$ and $\hat L_{n+1}$ inside those boxes in such a way that the same holds for them.